torstenzuther/schluessel/README.md

 ## 🔑 Schluessel
 Schluessel is an ultra simple license key library written in Go.
 Schluessel means key in German.
-Its main use case is to give desktop applications written in Go some protection by implementing a license key mechanism.
+Its main use case is to give (commercial) desktop applications written in Go some protection by implementing a license key mechanism.

 An arbitrary number of Schluessel can be generated and verified (true/false) in